 Do you always feel cold and sleepy?
 Do you have trouble gaining or maintaining weight?
 Is constipation a daily affair for you?
-All these symptoms can be attributed to a Vata dosha imbalance.
+All these symptoms can be attributed to a Vata Dosha or Vata imbalance.

 The three doshas known as tri-doshas, namely Vata, Pitta, and Kapha, play a vital role in maintaining homeostasis, or the balance of our body.
 Vata dosha, in particular, is responsible for causing over 90 diseases.

 The Vata dosha controls the other two doshas in a certain way.
 There are a few things that we all should know about the presence of Vata dosha in our bodies.
-In this article, we will explore the functions of the Vata dosha and the symptoms of Vata imbalance.
-You will also get practical tips to manage Vata dosha and correct the imbalance.
+In this article, we will explore the functions of Vata and the symptoms of Vata imbalance.
+You will also get practical tips to manage this dosha and correct the imbalance.

 What is Vata dosha?

 Now every person has some Vata in them and some people have more of it.
-Such people are have a Vata dominant body type.
+Such people have a Vata-dominant body type.
 However, excessive Vata may lead to diseases.
-This is Vata dosha.
-It is crucial to understand Vata dosha because it can lead to severe disorders.
+This is Vata Dosha.
+It is crucial to understand this dosha because it can lead to severe disorders.

 Functions of the Vata Dosha

-- In addition to its role in body movement and nerve impulse transmission, Vata dosha also controls other functions such as normal breathing, regulation of natural urges, nourishing the organs, and maintaining the proper functioning of sensory organs.
+• In addition to its role in body movement and nerve impulse transmission, Vata also controls other functions such as normal breathing, regulation of natural urges, nourishing the organs, and maintaining the proper functioning of sensory organs.

-- Vata dosha helps to regulate the process of digestion, absorption, and excretion.
+• Vata helps to regulate the process of digestion, absorption, and excretion.

-- Even during the formation of an embryo, Vata dosha is responsible for the division of cells.
+• Even during the formation of an embryo, Vata is responsible for the division of cells.

-Many factors can cause an increase in Vata dosha, such as cold weather, consuming cold foods or drinks, engaging in intense workouts or exhaustive work, traveling for long periods, and having intercourse.
+Many factors can cause an increase in Vata, such as cold weather, consuming cold foods or drinks, engaging in intense workouts or exhaustive work, travelling for long periods, and having intercourse.

 Vata imbalance is associated with the following:

-- Excessive exercise: Excessive exercise is also associated with increased risk of Vata dosha.
+• Excessive exercise: Excessive exercise is also associated with an increased risk of this dosha.

-- Unbalanced diet: Diet has an extreme effect on our body and a diet consisting of light, dry, and cold food increases Vata dosha.
+• Unbalanced diet: Diet has an extreme effect on our body and a diet consisting of light, dry, and cold food increases Vata.

-- Lack of sleep: Consistent irregular sleeping routine and lack of sleep increases Vata imbalance.
+• Lack of sleep: Consistent irregular sleeping routine and lack of sleep increase Vata imbalance.

 Increased Vata Dosha Symptoms

-When Vata dosha becomes imbalanced, it can lead to various symptoms such as:
+When Vata becomes imbalanced, it can lead to various symptoms such as:

-- Discoloration or Karshnya – This means the black discoloration of the body.
-This occurs due to the Ruksha (roughness) and Shita (cold) nature of the Vata dosha.
+• Discolouration or Karshnya – This means the black discolouration of the body.
+This occurs due to the Ruksha (roughness) and Shita (cold) nature of the Vata.

-- Tremors or Kampa – Individuals suffering from aggravation of Vata dosha may suffer from tremors as well.
+• Tremors or Kampa – Individuals suffering from aggravation of Vata may suffer from tremors as well.

-- Excessive Talking or Pralap – An increase in Vata dosha can trigger an excessive talking disorder known as Pralap.
+• Excessive Talking or Pralap – An increase in Vata can trigger an excessive talking disorder known as Pralap.

-- Confusion or Brahma – An increase in Vata dosha can also cause confusion or giddiness.
+• Confusion or Brahma – An increase in the dosha can also cause confusion or giddiness.

-- Sensory Organ Dysfunction- Imbalance in Vata dosha can also cause improper functioning of the sensory organs and even make it difficult for people to make simple decisions.
+• Sensory Organ Dysfunction- Imbalance in Vata can also cause improper functioning of the sensory organs and even make it difficult for people to make simple decisions.

 Recommended Story – 20 Miraculous Ayurvedic Herbs And Their Health Benefits